LIS501/syllabi/Asgt3.md

 bibliography and a research poster.

 Poster
-: This will be formatted as if for expession on paper, but you will produce only a digital version.
+: This will be formatted as if for expression on paper, but you will produce only a digital version.
   You will give us a 10 minute presentation of your poster on the last day of class.

 Annotated bibliography) of 20 items